Father and son watching Scotland match in Germany ‘confident’ team will win

 Iain Meiklejohn, 48, and his 12-year-old son Aleks arrived in Frankfurt for the start of Euro 2024 and have followed the Scottish football team over the course of the tournament by travelling to German cities including Munich and Cologne.

-Scotland is to play Hungary on Sunday and Mr Meiklejohn, who is a tour guide, said he is feeling positive about his team’s chances.
+Scotland play Hungary on Sunday and Mr Meiklejohn, who is a tour guide, hailed his team’s chances.

-“I’m feeling confident.
-A win gives us four points which should be enough to get through to the second round,” he told the PA news agency.
+He told the PA news agency: “I’m feeling confident.
+A win gives us four points which should be enough to get through to the second round.

-Mr Meiklejohn took his son out of school to attend the Euro matches and went viral on X for a message he posted on June 12, which shows an email he sent to his son’s school saying Aleks will not be attending school from June 13 until “whenever Scotland are eliminated from Euro 2024”.
+Mr Meiklejohn took his son out of school to attend the Euros and went viral on X for a message he posted on June 12, which shows an email he sent to his son’s school saying Aleks will not be attending from June 13 until “whenever Scotland are eliminated from Euro 2024”.

 The email also said: “We will be going on an educational trip through Germany visiting several cities where we will study the extreme emotional highs and lows that only a Scotland fan goes through.